KevMamba/Product-Recommendation-Mobile-App/README.md

-# kmproject
+# Knowledge Management project - Product Reccomendation App

-A new Flutter application.
+A Flutter application to help local businesses and kirana owners build a recommendation system that helps maximize profits.

-## Getting Started
+## Overview

 This project is a starting point for a Flutter application.